 Remember Why You Started — What is Optimal Health for You?

 It is also a good idea to remind yourself of why you started your health journey in the first place, as well as your reasons for wanting it.
-I want to eat fewer calories, so that I can lose my belly fat at last (it has been fifteen years), and so that I can feel confident, not because I do not like my body, but just because I have been failing for fifteen years and I really need to overcome this obstacle in my life.
+I want to eat fewer calories, so that I can lose my belly fat at last (it has been sixteen years), and so that I can feel confident, not because I do not like my body, but just because I have been failing for fifteen years and I really need to overcome this obstacle in my life.

 I also want to become the optimal version of myself, the healthiest version of myself.